 Dr Alexandra Knight

-Research co-design facilitator, Natural Resource Management (NRM) Regions Australia and NESP Resilient Landscapes Hub
+Research co-design facilitator, Natural Resource Management (NRM) Regions Australia and Resilient Landscapes Hub

-Dr Alexandra Knight is a knowledge exchange and research co-design specialist with extensive experience building solutions-focussed research programs.
+Dr Alexandra Knight is a knowledge-exchange and research co-design specialist with extensive experience building solutions-focused research programs.

-Dr Knight comes to NRM Regions Australia/NESP RLH from Charles Sturt University where she lectures in Environmental Management.
+Dr Knight comes to NRM Regions Australia and the hub from Charles Sturt University where she lectures in environmental management.
 Her research focuses on the nexus between research and practice, as she works with communities to build knowledge of and action for nature and biodiversity.
 Freshwater and tidal wetlands fascinate her, and she has specialist knowledge of both Australian amphibians and intertidal vegetation together with their socio-ecological contexts.

-She works across Natural Resource Management organisations and the Resilient Landscapes Hub from her base in Albury-Wodonga.
+She works across NRM organisations and the Resilient Landscapes Hub from her base in Albury-Wodonga.

 Research outputs linked to policy change and decision-making